Braque d'Auvergne

 The Braque d'Auvergne is a breed of dog originating in the mountain area of Cantal, in the historic Auvergne province in the mid-south of France.
 It is a pointer and versatile gundog.
 The breed descends from ancient regional types of hunting dogs.

 Appearance

 The Braque d'Auvergne is a strong, substantial dog, between 53–63 cm at the withers.
 It has a large head, long ears, and pendulous lips.
 The tail was traditionally docked to half its length.
 The short, glossy coat is white with mottling of black that gives a blue impression, and large black spots.
 The head and ears are always black.

 Temperament

-The Auvergne is lively, sensitive, obedient, and affectionate.
-Intelligent and good natured, it makes a fine family dog and an excellent hunting partner.
-It gets along well with other dogs.
-The Braque d'Auvergne is a natural hunter who tends to work closely with its partner, checking in frequently.
-This trait, combined with its gentle nature and desire to please, make it a highly trainable pointer.

-Exercise

-This hunting dog does best with regular outings during which it can exercise its body, nose and its mind.
+Intelligent and good natured, it is used as a hunting dog as well as a family pet.

 History

 The Auvergne pointer has been present in the Cantal region for more than two centuries and was recognized as a French gundog breed with an FCI breed standard in 1955.
 It was recognised by the Kennel Club (UK) with effect from 1 April 2016.
-The breed will be classified in the Gundog Group (HPR) on the Imported Breed Register.